pwicks86/cookiecutter-pypackage-basic/README.md

 This is based on https://github.com/kragniz/cookiecutter-pypackage-minimal

-#TODO: Update this stuff
 Usage
 -----

     pip install cookiecutter
     git clone
-    cookiecutter cookiecutter-pypackage-minimal/
+    cookiecutter cookiecutter-pypackage-basic/

-You should then change the classifiers in `{{ package_name }}/setup.py` - it is assumed that the project will run on the latest versions of Python 2 and 3, so you should remove any classifiers that do not apply.
+You should then change the classifiers in `{{ package_name }}/setup.py`.
 The full list of PyPI classifiers can be found [here](https://pypi.python.org/pypi?:action=list_classifiers).

-Fill out the README, and - if necessary - add a license to the project.
+Fill out the README and you are ready to go.

 Explanation
 -----------

-The decisions `cookiecutter-pypackage-minimal` makes should all be explained here.
+The decisions `cookiecutter-pypackage-basic` makes should all be explained here.

 ### README